Basic Concept of HashMap

 , but values

-Each index in an array is unique; you cannot have an array with two index 0s.
-As for what elements are stored in the array, it is up to you, and no one cares.
+Each index in an array is unique; you cannot have two index 0s in an array.
+As for what elements are stored in the array, it's up to you—nobody cares.

 Hash Function

-The purpose of a hash function is to convert an input of any length (key) into a fixed-length output (index).
+The purpose of a hash function is to convert inputs of arbitrary length (key

-As you can see, operations like addition, deletion, search, and update all use the hash function to compute indices.
-If the hash function you design has a complexity of , then the performance of these operations will degrade to .
+As seen, methods for addition, deletion, search, and update all use hash functions to calculate indices.
+If the hash function you design has a complexity of , the performance of additions, deletions, searches, and updates in the hash table will degrade to .
 Therefore, the performance of this function is crucial.

-Another requirement for this function is that it must produce the same output for the same input key
+Another important aspect of this function is that it must ensure the same key

-to ensure the correctness of the hash table.
-You cannot compute hash("123") = 5
+input produces the same output, to maintain the correctness of the hash table.
+It cannot be that you calculate hash("123") = 5

 now and hash("123") = 6